Flying Heritage & Combat Armor Museum

-The Flying Heritage & Combat Armor Museum is a 501(c)(3) nonprofit organization dedicated to the display and preservation of rare military aircraft, tanks and other military equipment.
-The plan is for the museum to reopen in 2023.
+The Flying Heritage & Combat Armor Museum is a U.S.A.
+501(c)(3) nonprofit organization dedicated to the display and preservation of rare military aircraft, tanks and other military equipment.
+The museum reopened on the Memorial Day Weekend 2023.

-On rotation in the three working hangars are military artifacts from the United States, Britain, Germany, Soviet Union and Japan.
+On rotation in the three working hangars are military artifacts from the United States, the United Kingdom, Germany, Japan, and the Soviet Union.

-The Flying Heritage & Combat Armor Museum is housed in three working hangars on Paine Field in Everett, WA.
-Mechanics are typically on-site Monday through Friday working on maintaining the technology to operating condition.
-The museum provides guided tours seven days and features 90" touch-screens, combat simulators and life-size replicas.
+The Flying Heritage & Combat Armor Museum is based at Seattle-Paine Field International Airport in Everett, Washington.
+Mechanics are typically on-site Monday through Friday, working on maintaining the technology and operating condition.
+The museum provides guided tours three days a week, hosts a variety of activities, features war conflict simulators, and possesses historical artifacts.

-The museum also features an exhibition of parachuting dogs, rare animal artifacts and animals participating in armed conflicts.

 History

 In 1998, Microsoft Corporation co-founder Paul Allen began acquiring and preserving vintage aircraft.
 Allen's passion for aviation and history, and his awareness of the increasing rarity of original World War II aircraft, motivated him to restore these artifacts to the highest standard of authenticity and share them with the public.

 The Collection opened to the public in 2004 at the Arlington, Washington, airfield, but in 2008 moved to a newly renovated historic industrial hangar located at Paine Field in Everett, Washington, United States.
 In 2013, the Flying Heritage & Combat Armor Museum added a 22,000 square foot expansion hangar for its expanding collection.
-In 2018 came another expansion featuring the opening of Hangar C which added over two dozen additional artifacts.
-On March 24, 2017 the Museum changed its name from the Flying Heritage Collection to the Flying Heritage & Combat Armor Museum to reflect the transition from exclusively aircraft to a military vehicle & history Museum.
+In 2018, came another expansion featuring the opening of Hangar C, which added over two dozen artifacts.
+On March 24, 2017, the Museum changed its name from the Flying Heritage Collection to the Flying Heritage & Combat Armor Museum to reflect the transition from exclusively aircraft to a military vehicle & armament as well.
 In 2018, the Flying Heritage & Combat Armor Museum became a public 501c(3) nonprofit.
-In May 2020, the Flying Heritage & Combat Armor Museum temporarily closed due to complications that arose as a result of the COVID-19 pandemic.
+On March 3, 2020, the Flying Heritage & Combat Armor Museum temporarily closed due to complications that arose as a result of the COVID-19 pandemic.

-In April 2022, industry magazine Air Classics reported that the museum's collection was sold, promising further details in its June issue.
+In April 2022, the industry magazine Air Classics reported that the museum's collection was sold, promising further details in its June issue.
 The Dutch Aviation Society reported that the buyer was Steuart Walton, grandson of Walmart founder Sam Walton.
 The sale was confirmed by CNN and other media in August, 2022.
 The plan is for the museum to remain in Everett; reopening in 2023 under the stewardship of the Wartime History Museum, a nonprofit established by Walton earlier in 2022.

+Walton's nonprofit organization, the Wartime History Museum, acquired aviation artifacts from the FHCAM and reopened the museum on Memorial Day Weekend of 2023.
+The museum remains open to the public in Everett, WA.

+List of warbirds

+The Flying Heritage and Combat Armory has a number of historic artifacts.
+Their most valuable collection items are all aircraft.
+FHCAM also has a large collection of armored fighting vehicles.